openmainframeproject/cobol-programming-course/COBOL Programming with VSCode.md

 * Interact with jobs from multiple systems simultaneously

-For more information about Zowe Explorer and the different use cases, visit the GitHub repository: [https://github.com/zowe/vscode-extension-for-zowe](https://github.com/zowe/vscode-extension-for-zowe)
+For more information about Zowe Explorer and the different use cases, visit the [marketplace](https://marketplace.visualstudio.com/items?itemName=Zowe.vscode-extension-for-zowe)

 ## Profiles in Zowe Explorer